-The main religion in the UK is Christianity which makes up about 37.6 million people, largely split between the Church of England and Catholicism.
+The main religion in the UK is Christianity which makes up about 50 percent of the religious population, largely split between the Church of England and Catholicism.

 In addition to Christianity, the UK has large numbers of practicing members of other major world religions, as follows:

-The main language in the UK is, of course, English, which is spoken throughout the whole country.
-In Wales, some people still speak Welsh; however, since all Welsh people also speak English, you only need to speak English anywhere in the UK.
-For such a relatively small country, there are a lot of dialects in the UK, and some of them can be hard to understand, even for English people.
-UK dialects include:
+The main language in the UK is English, which is spoken throughout the whole country.
+In Wales, some people still speak Welsh.
+However, since all Welsh people also speak English, you only need to speak English in the UK.
+For such a relatively small country, there are a lot of dialects, and some of them can be hard to understand, even for English people.
+Dialects can include:

-For more information on languages, please see the ESL directory which lists English Language Programs.
+For more information on languages, visit the ESL Directory which lists English Language Programs.